 We can never make assumptions.
 Being “good” might mean one thing to a child and something else to the parent.
 What does it mean to love?
 In some homes, kids get to hug their parents.
 In others, the message from parents is, we don’t touch each other here.
 In those homes, to provide nutrition and place for the child to live, that’s love.
 I also see a lot of interracial couples.
 The men, who are usually not Asian, will say, “I need physical affection.”
 But the women, who are usually Asian, want to see their partners show consideration for the woman’s parents.

-If you liked this post, you might also like three of my earlier posts:
+If you liked this post, you might also like two of my earlier posts:

 And if you’d like to help me share this post, here’s a customized tweet that can also work on Facebook, LinkedIn, etc.: Why Asians Americans & Asian immigrants need therapy.
 How to get it?
 A chat with @DrMichiFu: http://bit.ly/1glIbFN